pact-foundation/pact-python/pact-python-cli/README.md

 ## Contributing

 Contributions to this package are generally not required as it contains minimal Python functionality and generally only requires updating the version number.
+This is done by pushing a tag of the form `pact-python-cli/<version>` which will automatically trigger a release build in the CI pipeline.

 To contribute to the Pact CLI itself, please refer to the [Pact Ruby Standalone repository](https://github.com/pact-foundation/pact-ruby-standalone).

 For contributing to Pact Python, see the [main contributing guide](https://github.com/pact-foundation/pact-python/blob/main/CONTRIBUTING.md).